GeoffB6000/Geoff-s-Notes/Demeure.md

 # The two die but he is dead, I survive, he survived, I am dead.
 If both die, which one remains to survive to say it?
 (66)

 The Blanchot who relates this story of the young man both is and is not that young man.
-He was, he might have been, once upon a time, but Blanchot now considers himself to be separate from this memory. *Blanchot* cannot testify to the instant of his own death, but still he must speak the truth of what he knows, what he experienced, somehow.
+He was, he might have been, once upon a time, but Blanchot now considers himself to be separate from this memory. *Blanchot* cannot testify to the instant of his death, but still he must speak the truth of what he knows, what he experienced, somehow.
 He does this by creating this other person, this young man, this imagined figure who was there and who *could* testify to the things Blanchot describes.
 But we are separated from this person by fifty years, by death, and all we have are words.
 Fiction or testimony?
 Truth or lie?
 Does it matter?

 ![blank](white_space.png)